mitchnegus/NE150-discussion/computing/decf_tutorial.md

 which just explicitly indicates that `mcnp-tests` is a subdirectory in the current directory (`ne150-##`).

 Along these same lines, we can reference a file using any and all parent directories of the current directory using the `..` shorthand.
-If we are in the `mcnp-tests` directory and want to give the path to `mcnp-hw.inp`, we need to go up one directory to `ne150-##` (given by shortcut `..`), and back down into `hw` to find it.
+If we are in the `mcnp-tests` directory and want to give the path to `mcnp-hw1.inp`, we need to go up one directory to `ne150-##` (given by shortcut `..`), and back down into `hw` to find it.
 The relative path is then

 ```
-../hw/mcnp-hw.inp
+../hw/mcnp-hw1.inp
 ```

 You can use multiple `..` shortcuts separated by backslashes to go up through an arbitrary number of parent directories.
 As an example, if you wanted to reference the root directory `/` from the `mcnp-tests` directory, you could use the relative path